Night Warriors: Darkstalkers' Revenge: Development

-As compared to the original Darkstalkers, which used 16MB for all characters, Vampire Hunter uses 32MB for the characters, meaning an average of 500 extra patterns for each character.
+As compared to the original Darkstalkers, which used 16MB of data for all characters, Vampire Hunter expands to using 32MB for each character, meaning an average of 500 extra patterns are employed for each character.

 The announcement that a Saturn port of Night Warriors: Darkstalkers' Revenge would be released in December 1995 in Japan, while the PlayStation version of the original Darkstalkers still had no confirmed release date, was met with outrage from PlayStation owners.
 In explanation for the decision, Capcom representatives said in December 1995: "The reason is the problems we had converting the PlayStation version, which we didn't have with the Saturn.
 Originally the plan was to release [the] PlayStation [version of] Darkstalkers in April but it fell behind, hence the decision to take the later Vampire Hunter straight to Saturn.
 We get the user response to release our software as soon as possible, which we have to do, and we also have Darkstalkers 3 lined up for the arcade."

 Unlike the PlayStation port of Darkstalkers, the Saturn port of Night Warriors: Darkstalkers' Revenge was developed in-house within Capcom; however, the specific personnel who developed the arcade version were uninvolved with converting the game to the Saturn.